cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 allows for both sequential and :ref:`parallel execution <workflow_parallel>` of programs.

 The workflow system allows specifying, executing, scheduling, and monitoring complex series of jobs and tasks in CDAP.
-The system can manage thousand of workflows and maintain millions of historic workflow logs.
+The system can manage thousands of workflows and maintain millions of historic workflow logs.

 Overview
 ========